unvacs/Linuxhardning_practical/Maintaining-Software.md

 The C2S/CIS standard also explains the following services.
 You should consider which ones are use.
 If they are not use on the local system then this service should be disabled.

+Only reason to have some of these services might be some kind of dependency issue.

   > From C2S/CIS: _Running SNMP software provides a network-based avenue of attack, and should be disabled if not needed._

 ```bash